 Storing a large number of media files in a single folder can significantly affect the performance of your project when editing the files in the Media library application.
 See Media library limitations when storing files in an external storage for details.

-Use the same bucket when CMSAmazonPublicAccess is set to true
+Using the same bucket names when CMSAmazonPublicAccess is set to true

 - you use Amazon S3 as external storage